atomicjolt/canvas-dev/README.md

 6. (optional) If you want ssl, copy the provided canvas.conf into your nginx sites-enabled directory.
 This makes the assumption that you use the atomicjolt.xyz ssl strategy.
-Otherwise you will have to modify it
+Otherwise you will have to modify it.
+On MacOS, you may need to add `canvas.conf` to the your nginx `servers` directory instead.

 ## Running manually
 If you'd rather run a service manually, find the directory in /etc/service where